konzolaw/HEFITS/README.md

 ## About:

-`**HeFits**` is a Health and Fitness Tracking System designed to help individuals monitor and manage their health and fitness goals effectively.
+`HeFits` is a Health and Fitness Tracking System designed to help individuals monitor and manage their health and fitness goals effectively.
 This software solution offers features to track physical activities, vital signs, and overall wellness metrics.
 It aims to promote a healthy lifestyle by providing users with personalized insights based on their health data.
 The target users include fitness enthusiasts, athletes, and individuals looking to improve their overall well-being.

 ## Features

-- **Activity Tracking:** Log various physical activities such as running, cycling, or strength training, and track duration, distance, and calories burned for each session.
+- **Activity Tracking:** Log various physical activities such as running, cycling, or strength training(part of gym functions), and track duration, and calories burned for each session.
-- **Goal Setting and Progress Tracking:** Set specific health and fitness goals such as weight loss, muscle gain, or improved endurance, and track progress with motivational feedback and rewards for achievements.
+- **Goal Setting and Progress Tracking:** set specific health and fitness goals such as weight loss, muscle gain, or improved endurance.
+- **Feeback**: users can type in what they think about the functionality of the app, in settings.

 ## Installation